Netflix's Wednesday: Release date, cast, plot and news about The Addams Family series

 Tim Burton's coming-of-age series about the iconic Wednesday Addams is coming to Netflix.
 Here's what we know so far.

-A brand new series called Wednesday is set to be released on the streaming service that will feature a fresh take on the iconic character of Wednesday Addams in a live-action, supernatural, coming-of-age story.
+Wednesday is set to be released on Netflix on November 23rd, and it will feature a fresh take on the iconic character of Wednesday Addams in a live-action, supernatural, coming-of-age story.

 Burton will be making his TV debut as he directs and executive produces the series alongside creators and writers Al Gough and Miles Millar, who will serve as showrunners.

-So far, we already know a few details about what to expect in the new show, and the all important roles of Wednesday, Gomez and Morticia Addams have already been cast.
+So far, we already know a few details about what to expect in the new show, including who will be playing the all important roles of Wednesday, Gomez and Morticia Addams.
 (Jenna Ortega, Luiz Guzmán and Catherine Zeta-Jones?!
 I know perfect casting when I see it!)

 Here's everything we know about Netflix's Wednesday so far...